LOCAL BENEFITS

 • Generate short-term jobs during the initial construction phase.

-• Generate long-term jobs during the operation of the facility;
+• Generate long-term jobs during the operation of the facility.

-• Support jobs growth in the natural gas sector and the broader energy and marine industries across BC.
+• Support jobs growth in the natural gas sector and the broader energy and marine industries across B.C.

 • Support municipal programs and spending in the community by paying industrial property taxes to the City of Delta.